christy8059/independent-study/entries/entry_four.md

 client.unfavorite using ID #
 ```

 At first, I had to play around with the syntax to see how it works.
-To print it in the console you put the work `puts` before your method and then run `ruby filename.rb`.
+To print it in the console you put the word `puts` before your method and then run `ruby filename.rb`.

-After learning simple methods to retrieve some tweet or id I decided to create a small method.
+After learning simple methods like retrieving tweets or id# I decided to create a small method.

 ```ruby
 client.search("#disney").take(2).each do |tweet|#seach for this hashtag, take 1st result
     puts "#{tweet.user.screen_name}: #{tweet.text}"# print in console
     client.favorite(tweet) #fav means to like end
 ```
 This block of code searches for the hashtag "disney" using `.search`.
 Then it takes the first two results (`.take(2)`) and for each one (`.each`) put the screen_name of the user and the tweet that includes the hashtag in the console. lastly, the post is being favorited using `.favorite`.

 <br>